humanitiesplusdesign/data-pen/_meetings/workshop1.md

 ### Linked Data Reconciliation and Disambiguation

-9:00 - 10:00 Ruth Ahnert: The Disambiguation Engine for Historical Data + Tudor Networks
+9:00 - 10:00 Ruth Ahnert and Sarah Ogilvie: The Disambiguation Engine for Tudor Networks  and the OED

 10:00-11:00 Phil Schreur, Assistant University Librarian for Technical and Access Services